CenturyLinkCloud/PublicKB/Cloud Application Manager/Cloud Optimization/partner-cloud-integration-detailed-billing-report.md

 ### Overview

-Optimizing Accounts allows a Cloud Application Manager user receive [consolidated bills](partner-cloud-integration-consolidated-billing.md).
-To get further detail of these invoices, users may review the billing history.
+Optimizing Accounts allows a Cloud Application Manager user to receive [consolidated bills](partner-cloud-integration-consolidated-billing.md).
+To get further details for these invoices, users may review the billing history.

 ### Audience